deiger/AirCon/README.md

 ## Multiple Air Conditioners

 In order to use with multiple Air Conditioners, simply add multiple --config and --type params.
-MQTT topic will contain your topic defined by flag --mqtt_topic (hisense_ac by default) and device name.
+MQTT topic will contain your topic defined by flag --mqtt_topic (hisense_ac by default) and device MAC address (for uniqueness).

 * Note: _The smart home hub configuration should adjusted to refer to the right port or topics._